Canfry/todo-app-v2-backend/README.md

 ## Introduction

 Create a new version of a Todo App.
 The goal is to show the CRUD and the fullstack skills.
-How to make a classic and something borring Todo App into a modern and attractive one ?
+How to make a classic and sometimes borring Todo App, into a modern and attractive one ?

 ### Table of content